cryotb/vectored_handlers/README.md

 # Intro
 I wanted to create a demo project which interacts with vectored handlers on windows, and this is the outcome. <br/>
 It currently implements enumerating and hijacking VHs.
 However, adding one is still on my todo!
-It was simply not a priority due to the use case of this code. <br/>
+It was simply not a priority due to the background of why this was written. <br/>

 # Use Case Samples
 - Enumerating all registered VHs in a process and run checks on them, for example if they reside in a valid module.